Victorine Chastenay

-Victorine Chastenay (1771–1855) was a French writer, essayist, translator and memoir writer (a French "mémorialiste").
+Victorine Chastenay (1771–1855) was a French writer, essayist, translator and "mémorialiste".
 She is also known as Victorine de Chastenay.

 Biography

-She was born Louise-Marie-Victoire de Chastenay on 11 April 1771 in Paris and died 9 May 1855 in Châtillon-sur-Seine (Côte-d'Or).
-Victorine was the daughter of French upper class, the Count Erard-Louis-Guy de Chastenay-Lanty and Catherine d'Herbouville, daughter of the Marquis d'Herbouville.
-Her brother, Henri-Louis Chastenay, was born in 1772.
+She was born Louise-Marie-Victoire de Chastenay on 11 April 1771 in Paris.
+Her mother, Catherine d'Herbouville, daughter of the Marquis d'Herbouville, had obtained a place at seventeen at the Palais-Bourbon, in the service of Mlle. d'Orléans; from that time she was educated at Panthémont Abbey with the princess, though she gave up her role shortly after her marriage.
+Catherine later became heiress to a significant fortune.
+Chastenay described her mother as possessing perfect manners and many talents.
+In 1770 Catherine married comte Erard-Louis-Guy de Chastenay-Lanty, scion of an ancient Burgundian family.
+Victorine describes him as possessing a joyful, generous and honest character.
+A son, Henri-Louis Chastenay, was born fifteen months after Victorine, in 1772.

 Victorine spent her childhood in Paris.
+She describes her early childhood as dominated by a great love for her mother, while her father was often away with his regiment and on diplomatic business.
 She received an unusually high level of instruction and care for a young woman at the time.
-She was taken "with grammar, mathematics, geometry, algebra, physical and natural sciences, mythology, geography, Latin, German, English, Spanish, Italian and music, without neglecting drawing or dancing."
+She was taken "with grammar, mathematics, geometry, algebra, physical and natural sciences, mythology, geography, Latin, German, English, Spanish, Italian and music, without neglecting drawing or dancing," though she had to give up drawing at the age of nine due to her weak eyes.

 Canoness

 As a young aristocrat of 14, Victorine's parents began proceedings to have her named the new abbess of the chapter of Epina.
 This was a coming of age event.
 At a formal ceremony in October 1785, the parents presented proof that their daughter was descended from French nobility on both the maternal and paternal sides, and Victorine was received into the noble chapter of Épinal.
-As the young Abbess, she took no vows and was not forbidden to marry, but, even at her young age, she became entitled to be called Madame, a salutation ordinarily reserved for mature or married women.
+As the young Abbess, she took no vows and was not forbidden to marry, but, despite her unmarried status, she became entitled to be called Madame, a salutation ordinarily reserved for mature or married women.
 According to Trousson, the girl wasn't as impressed with the official ceremony and reception as she was by the ball that followed.
 "The ceremony," she said, "made me cry because Mom cried there; but the dance comforted me very quickly.
 I was suddenly the main and legal object; I had ball successes for the first time maybe, because I never danced very well or very badly."
 Her career as abbess was brought to an abrupt halt, however, when, on November 2, 1789, foretelling events of the coming French Revolution, the French National Assembly seized all ecclesiastical properties and possessions, and the chapter of Epinal was dissolved.